How to become a Counselor in South Carolina

 More details and information about qualifying supervisors can be found in the South Carolina Code of Regulations.

 Next, you can submit the South Carolina counseling application for full licensure.
-You will need to download the application and submit it to the Board along with all supporting documents and fees.
+Download the application and submit it to the Board along with all supporting documents and fees.

 You can download the application off the following South Carolina Department of Labor webpage.

-The Board will receive your exam scores from the exam administrator.
-Upon approval of those scores and your application, you will be notified of your licensure status.
+The Board should receive your exam scores from the exam administrator.
+Upon approval of those scores and your application, you should be notified of your licensure status.